 Stockholm International Peace Research Institute (SIPRI)

-Geopolitical dynamics influence the global sustainability agenda, while sustainable transformation shapes international affairs in many ways.
-To drive an ambitious transformation and mitigate geopolitical risks in the process, decision makers need to understand the complex interactions of international relations, human security and environmental change in different regions of the world.
+Geopolitical shifts can have far-reaching implications for global pursuit of sustainable development, while a sustainable transformation can re-shape international relations.
+To drive ambitious transformation forward while mitigating geopolitical risks, policy makers need to understand the complex interactions of international relations, human security and environmental change in different regions of the world.

 Funded by Swedish Foundation for Strategic Environmental Research (Mistra), the research consortium of the Mistra Geopolitics Programme examines and debates these linkages with key stakeholders.
 Researchers from adelphi, E3G, Stockholm Environment Institute, Stockholm International Peace Research Institute as well as from Stockholm University, Lund University, Uppsala University, Linköping University bring their analytic capacities and skills in practitioner-science communication to the table to unravel the complexity of global transformation challenges.
 The Board and the Stakeholder Partners that accompany the Programme include distinguished foreign policy makers, state agencies, banks, enterprise associations and trade unions.